apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 # Installation of Cloud Pak for Business Automation on containers - Demo pattern

 This document contains quick notes created during installation of IBM Cloud Pak for Business Automation (CP4BA) using so called _Demo deployment_.
 The purpose is to demonstrate the procedure and final results.
-The last installation was performed on September 1, 2021 with CP4BA version 21.0.2-IF001.
+The last installation was performed on September 1, 2021 with CP4BA version 21.0.2-IF002 (also called 21.2.2?).

 These notes have been created using official installation documentation hanging at https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=kubernetes-installing-demo-deployments.
 The sections highlighted in red in the screenshot below show the specific sections these notes are based on.
 There is no major difference.
 It is just a consolidated one-page description of the installation using Operator Hub, complemented with additional comments.